 Python CAN Bus USB Streaming API [+Grafana-MQTT Dashboards]

-Need to stream CAN bus data via USB in Python?
+Need to stream CAN bus data in real-time via Python?

 Pip install, then stream data in <5 lines of code